 I guess there is no more denying it, Summer has left and Autumn has arrived.
-The apples on my tree are almost ready and its getting rather chilly in the mornings now.
-Oh and the internet is jam packed full of pumpkin recipes.
-So instead of fighting against the tide I thought I would join it and share with you these lovely Reduced Sugar Oatmeal Pumpkin Banana Breakfast Muffins.
+The apples on my tree are almost ready and it’s getting rather chilly in the mornings now.
+Oh and the internet is jam-packed full of pumpkin recipes.
+So instead of fighting against the tide, I thought I would join it and share with you these lovely Reduced Sugar Oatmeal Pumpkin Banana Breakfast Muffins.
 A healthy way to start the day with Fall’s darling, pumpkin.

 As the title suggests I reduced the sugar right down to only 100 grams (1/2 cup).
 Which considering I usually use twice this much in a muffin recipe, is a good thing.
-Because I used a less refined brown sugar, I found it a lot sweeter and richer in flavour then fully refined white sugar.
-I also sweetened them up with mashed banana and it did the trick perfectly.
+Because I used a less refined brown sugar, I found it a lot sweeter and richer in flavour than fully refined white sugar.
+I also sweetened them up with a mashed banana and it did the trick perfectly.
 There is no overpowering banana taste in these muffins, there is pumpkin and plenty of spices to predominantly disguise the banana flavour.

 Pumpkin and Spices.

 The main flavour of these reduced sugar oatmeal pumpkin banana breakfast muffins is pumpkin and spices.
 The subtle sweetness of the pumpkin shines through and is accompanied by the trio of spices I use.
 Cinnamon, nutmeg and allspice.
-If its available in your country there is no reason you can’t use pumpkin pie spice in place of the individual spices.
-Although is possible try sticking to the individual spices because each one is in perfect proportion and you can taste each one in the muffins.
+If it’s available in your country there is no reason you can’t use pumpkin pie spice in place of the individual spices.
+Although is possible to try sticking to the individual spices because each one is in perfect proportion and you can taste each one in the muffins.

 Bulking up for Breakfast.